VisibleNasir/SimpleTodo/README.md

 - Anyone can create a todo
 - Anyone can see their existing todos
-- Anyone can mar a todo as done
+- Anyone can mark a todo as done

 initialize a node project
 put a package.json